slhgltkn/slhgltkn/README.md

 </h3>

 <h2 align="center">
-I'm a Graphic Designer 🎨, UI & UX Designer 🎨 and Photographer 📸!
+I'm a Entrepreneur 💼,Graphic Designer 🎨, UI & UX Designer 🎨 and Mobile Developer 📱!
 </h2>

-I am interested in design, software, cyber security and photography.
+I am interested in design, mobile developer, cyber security and entrepreneur.
 Thank you for visiting me...

 ### 🤝 Connect with me: